Periodically we will be editing the website to add additional information, links,

 - Session accredited

-by Florida Board of Architecture as meeting continuing education requirements for architects; credit may be recognized by
+by AIA CES as meeting continuing education requirements for architects; credit may be recognized by other Boards for

 - Generic approach with product specific information covering most popular industry solutions